woudX/WPJ/README.md

   I love to play STG games, for example touhou series~ Thus I plan to develop a game engine so I can use this to make STG games by myself.
 And this engine can not only make STG, but also make other games, rpg, avg ...

-  Now this project is developing now,so far I realize below function points:
+  Now this project is under developing ,so far I have realized these function points:

   + Memory
     * Auto Garbage Collection